-Lucas Bair, Economist, U.S. Geological Survey Erich Mueller, Professor, Southern Utah University, Physical Science Michael Springborn, Professor, UC Davis, Environmental Science and Policy Charles Yackulic, Research Statistician, U.S. Geological Survey Paul Grams, Research Hydrologist, U.S. Geological Survey experiments in the LTEMP ROD (U.S. Department of Interior, 2016b).
+Lucas Bair, Economist, USGS, GCMRC Erich Mueller, Professor, Southern Utah University, Physical Science Michael Springborn, Professor, UC Davis, Environmental Science and Policy Charles Yackulic, Research Statistician, USGS, GCMRC Paul Grams, Research Hydrologist, USGS, GCMRC

+The objective of this project element is the continued development of predictive biological and physical models to improve the GCDAMP's capacity to evaluate and prioritize monitoring, research and management alternatives specific to the operation of GCD, including proposed flow experiments in the LTEMP ROD (U.S. Department of Interior, 2016b).
 This project will further refine bioeconomic modeling methods to evaluate rainbow trout monitoring, research and management strategies in relation to humpback chub population goals (Bair and others, 2018; Donovan and others, 2019; ongoing research in FY2018-20 TWP Project J.2).
 Predictive modeling of sediment deposition and hydropower generation, across various flow and sediment input scenarios, will also be undertaken based on recent development of predictive sandbar modeling capabilities (Mueller and others, 2018; Mueller and Grams, 2018).
+Model development will focus on decision frameworks and analytical tools that best apply to the GCDAMP resources when considering the need for collaboration, complex biophysical and socioeconomic interactions, and stakeholder perspectives.
+This project element will be coordinated with monitoring and research of humpback chub (Project G), salmonids (Project H), and sediment (Project B) resources.